jegly/self-supporting-code/README.md

 - **Self-supporting observer state**: A function that calculates `tension = 1.0 - success_rate` and uses that metric to choose behavior

 The quantum analogies in this document are **metaphors** to illustrate concepts like "existing in multiple states" or "awareness of state."
 The actual implementation is conventional software with unconventional self-awareness built into its architecture—like a tree that doesn't need quantum mechanics to know when its branches are unbalanced.

+## Note on Existing Systems

+While several systems implement aspects of autonomous recovery—notably **Erlang/OTP supervisors** with their "let it crash" philosophy and supervision trees, **Kubernetes controllers** with reconciliation loops, and **cloud auto-healing** mechanisms—none fully embody the core principle of this thesis.

+Existing self-healing systems rely on **external observers**: Erlang supervisors watch worker processes, Kubernetes controllers monitor pod states, and cloud platforms depend on health check endpoints and monitoring stacks (Prometheus, CloudWatch, etc.).
+These are reactive, external mechanisms that sit **outside** the components they protect.

+**Self-Supporting Code differs fundamentally:** The observer is **embedded within** the component itself.
+The architecture doesn't need external scaffolding to know its own state—it measures its own tension, calculates its own balance, and corrects its own trajectory.
+External monitoring becomes optional documentation rather than required infrastructure.

+The innovation here is not self-healing (that exists), but **self-awareness as a structural property**—the ternary observer state (⊙) that makes systems truly self-sufficient, like trees that don't need foresters to tell them when their branches are unbalanced.

 ---

 ## Author